sergeysychov/behaviour_inject/README.md

 ## How to ##

-You should now about only 3 entities:
+For most cases you will need only three entities:

 * InjectorBehaviour
 * Context